mojouy/htmlPlain/README.md

 ## Using in your project
 * First, ensure that node.js & npm are both installed.
 If not, choose your OS and installation method from [this page](https://nodejs.org/en/download/package-manager/) and follow the instructions.
-* Next, use your command line to enter your project directory.
-  * If this a new project (without a `package.json` file), start by running `npm init`.
-This will ask a few questions and use your responses to build a basic `package.json` file.
-Next, copy the `"devDependencies"` object into your `package.json`.
-  * If this is an existing project, copy the contents of `"devDependencies"` into your `package.json`.
-* Now, copy any tasks you want from the `"scripts"` object into your `package.json` `"scripts"` object.
-* Finally, run `npm install` to install all of the dependencies into your project.
+* Next, run `npm install` to install all of the dependencies into your project.

 You're ready to go!
 Run any task by typing `npm run task` (where "task" is the name of the task in the `"scripts"` object).
 The most useful task for rapid development is `watch`.
-It will start a new server, open up a browser and watch for any SCSS or JS changes in the `src` directory; once it compiles those changes, the browser will automatically inject the changed file(s)!

 ## List of available tasks
 ### `clean`